bhritchie/no-comment/README.md

       \ "vim": '"',
       \ "ruby": '#',
       \ "coffee": '#',
+      \ "html": {"open":'<!--', "close":'-->'},
       \ "scss": '//'
       \ }

 ## Plans

-At a minimum, :NoComment will allow for commenting multiple strings in visual mode, and will support languages requiring both an opening and closing string.
-A help file will be added.
+The :NoComment command will eventually work in visual mode for commenting out multiple lines, and a help file will be added.

 ## Installation